Colombia - South America

 Before you go

-The best arrival is the one that gets you into Chapinero, Zona G, or another evening-friendly base with minimal friction.
+The best arrival is the one that gets you into Chapinero, Zona G, or another evening-friendly base with minimal hassle.
 In Bogota, where you sleep affects the whole feel of the trip.

 Book one or two serious dinners, any timed museum stop that truly matters, and leave coffee, bakeries, and backup bar plans flexible.
 Bogota gets better when the day can adjust to rain, traffic, and altitude.